RexHobbitus/ReentryRoadmap/README.md

 ------------------------------------------------------------

 # Create New screen Steps
-### 1. In order to create New screen, open terminal in Current project path and run following command
 #### For example you want to create a new screen for Login page. we will do following steps.
 #####     *) create a folder with name "login" inside lib=>presentation=>pages=>authentication
 #####    *) now open terminal in current source code folder and run following commands